Ill health retirement and your pension

 My application was unsuccessful – can I claim voluntary early retirement pension while I appeal?

 Members in England and Wales, Scotland and Northern Ireland can apply for benefits on the grounds of Voluntary Early Retirement with an actuarial reduction if they are experiencing financial hardship once their ill health retirement application has been submitted, so long as their employer confirms that ill health is the only reason for termination of employment.
-If the application is successful then arrears of benefits will be paid.
+If the ill health retirement application is successful then arrears of benefits will be paid.

 If your employment is terminated on grounds other than ill-health, you will still be able to apply for benefits on the grounds of Voluntary Early Retirement with an actuarial reduction.
-However you will not be eligible for ill-health benefits to be paid.’
+However, you will not be eligible for ill-health benefits to be paid.

 I was granted tier 1/lower tier ill health retirement – can I claim the pension and appeal for the higher tier award?